grimnebulin/rss-tree/README.md

 # SUMMARY

-`RSS::Tree` is a Perl framework that allows one to divide a single incoming RSS feed into a tree of outgoing RSS feeds, and/or apply transformations to the feed's content at the same time.
+`RSS::Tree` is a Perl framework that allows one to perform filters and transformations on the contents of RSS feeds, as well as split a single incoming feed into one or more outgoing feeds.

 # MOTIVATION